-Directors can incur personal liability for their company's breaches of some employment laws.
+Directors can incur personal liability for their companies' breaches of some employment laws.

-Under the Fair Work Act 2009 (Cth) (Australia's national employment legislation) a director who was "involved in" a contravention of a "civil remedy provision" of that Act (and most of the important provisions of that Act are civil remedy provisions) is deemed to have personally contravened that provision.
+Under the Fair Work Act 2009 (Cth) (Australia's national employment legislation) a director who was "involved in" a contravention of a "civil remedy provision" of that Act (most of the important provisions of that Act are civil remedy provisions) is deemed to have personally contravened that provision.
 This can happen if the director aided or abetted the contravention, induced the contravention, conspired with others to effect the contravention, or was "knowingly concerned in" the contravention.

-Additionally, under recently passed Victorian "wage theft" laws (which have not yet come into operation), directors are deemed to have committed an "employment entitlement offence" if their company has done so.
+Additionally, under recently passed Victorian "wage theft" laws (which came into operation on 1 July 2021) directors are deemed to have committed an "employee entitlement offence" if their company has done so.
 In those circumstances, the onus will then fall on the director to show that he/she exercised due diligence to prevent the occurrence of the offence.
+A director can still be prosecuted and found guilty even if the company is not.